Academic Departments should follow our content guide for recommended information to include on their websites.

 It is difficult to read large blocks of text on screen, so keep sentences and paragraphs short.
-In fact, usability studies have concluded:

-Follow the University's writing guide to ensure content is consistent and professional.
+Follow the University's Writing Guide to ensure content is consistent and professional.

+Review your site regularly.
 Only create what you can maintain.

 If you publish material that will become outdated, be responsible for removing or updating it.
 This includes periodically checking that hyperlinks remain valid.